dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 <xref:Microsoft.Maui.Controls.HybridWebView> enables hosting arbitrary HTML/JS/CSS content in a WebView, and enables communication between the code in the WebView (JavaScript) and the code that hosts the WebView (C#/.NET).
 For example, if you have an existing React JS app, you could host it in a cross-platform .NET MAUI native app, and build the back-end of the app using C# and .NET.

+<xref:Microsoft.Maui.Controls.HybridWebView> defines the following properties:

+- <xref:Microsoft.Maui.Controls.HybridWebView.DefaultFile>, of type `string?`, which specifies the file within the <xref:Microsoft.Maui.Controls.HybridWebView.HybridRoot> that should be served as the default file.
+The default value is *index.html*.
+- <xref:Microsoft.Maui.Controls.HybridWebView.HybridRoot>, of type `string?`, which is the path within the app's raw asset resources that contain the web app's contents.
+The default value is *wwwroot*, which maps to *<ProjectFolder>/Resources/Raw/wwwroot*.

+In addition, <xref:Microsoft.Maui.Controls.HybridWebView> defines a <xref:Microsoft.Maui.Controls.HybridWebView.RawMessageReceived> event that's raised when a raw message is received.
+The <xref:Microsoft.Maui.Controls.HybridWebViewRawMessageReceivedEventArgs> object that accompanies the event defines a `Message` property.

+## Create a .NET MAUI HybridWebView app

-To build a .NET MAUI app with `HybridWebView` you need:
+To create a .NET MAUI app with <xref:Microsoft.Maui.Controls.HybridWebView> you need:

 - The web content of the app, which consists of static HTML, JavaScript, CSS, images, and other files.
-- A `HybridWebView` control as part of the app's UI.
+- A <xref:Microsoft.Maui.Controls.HybridWebView> control as part of the app's UI.
 This can be achieved by referencing it in the app's XAML.
-- Code in the web content, and in C#/.NET, that uses the `HybridWebView` APIs to send messages between the two components.
+- Code in the web content, and in C#/.NET, that uses the <xref:Microsoft.Maui.Controls.HybridWebView> APIs to send messages between the two components.

 The entire app, including the web content, is packaged and runs locally on a device, and can be published to applicable app stores.
 The web content is hosted within a native WebView control and runs within the context of the app.
 Any part of the app can access external web services, but is'nt required to.

-To build a hybrid app:
+To create a .NET MAUI app with a <xref:Microsoft.Maui.Controls.HybridWebView>:

 1. Open an existing .NET MAUI app project or create a new .NET MAUI app project.
 1. Add your web content to the .NET MAUI app project.

     Your app's web content should be included as part of a .NET MAUI project as raw assets.
 A raw asset is any file in the app's *Resources\Raw* folder, and includes sub-folders.
-For a `HybridWebView`, web content should be placed in the *Resources\Raw\wwwroot* folder, with the main file named *index.html*.
+For a <xref:Microsoft.Maui.Controls.HybridWebView>, web content should be placed in the *Resources\Raw\wwwroot* folder, with the main file named *index.html*.

     A simple app might have the following files and contents: